replicant0wnz/blog/_posts/2022-07-07-cross-platform-repeatable-builds-using-docker.md

 	$(DOCKER_RUN) -e JEKYLL_ROOTLESS=1 $(JEKYLL_CONTAINER) jekyll build
 {% endprism %}

+The above `Makefile` is clean and shoud be easy to read for most folks.
+If we run into an issue with a build the **description** on how to build does exists in our source repository, which allows for quicker troubleshooting.
+Compare this to digging through a vendors plug-in source repo.

-With the above `Makefile` we can execute the same steps to build both locally and remote.
-So for local:
+We can now execute the same steps to build both locally and remote.
+So for
+local:

 {% prism bash %}make init build{% endprism %}